AmshuKM/VLSI-Asic-flow-Opensource_Procedure/README.md

 I recommend you to do the OpenROAD installation and the technology files download first as it is a one time thing.
 Then for every design you can follow the asic flow procedure.

+If you are confident in using linux , you can use tcl scripts or .ys scripts for yosys as well.

 ### Regards